PLAN YOUR TRIP

 In addition, agent, affiliate and local tourist office bookings also increased from 17.5% to 24.3% in the same time period.

-Of those who have been previously been on a cruise, 35% booked their most recent trip through a travel agent.
+Of those who have been previously been on a cruise, 35% booked their most recent trip through an agent.

-Airline ticket sales through traditional travel agencies grew by 1.8% from August 2015 through to August 2016.
+Airline ticket sales through traditional agencies grew by 1.8% from August 2015 through to August 2016.

-On average, 78% of travel agents’ revenue was made up by commission, with 22% generated by services fees.
+On average, 78% of travel agents’ revenue was made up by commission, with 22% generated by service charges.

 53% of agents did not charge a fee in 2018.